-The Company assesses at the end of each reporting period whether there is objective evidence that a financial asset or a group of financial assets is impaired.
-A financial asset or a group of financial assets is impaired and impairment losses are incurred only if there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
-The Company first assesses whether objective evidence of impairment exists.
-The criteria that the Company uses to determine that there is objective evidence of an impairment loss include:
+The company assessed at the end of each reporting period whether there was objective evidence that a financial asset or a group of financial assets was impaired.
+A financial asset or a group of financial assets was impaired and impairment losses were incurred only if there was objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) had an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
+The company first assessed whether objective evidence of impairment exists.
+The criteria that the company used to determine that there was objective evidence of an impairment loss included:

-- · significant financial difficulty of the issuer or obligor; - a breach of contract, such as a default or delinquency in interest or principal payments; - it becomes probable that the borrower will enter bankruptcy or other financial reorganisation.
+- · significant financial difficulty of the issuer or obligor; - · a breach of contract, such as a default or delinquency in interest or principal payments; - it becomes probable that the borrower will enter bankruptcy or other financial reorganisation.